 About Robert T. Smith

-For clients across a variety of industries — from health care to financial services — Robert Smith tackles their most important legal challenges, including civil and criminal appeals, dispositive motions at the trial-court level, enforcement actions and government investigations.
+For clients across a variety of industries from health care to financial services Robert Smith tackles their most important legal challenges, including civil and criminal appeals, dispositive motions at the trial-court level, enforcement actions and government investigations.
+Rob has served countless clients in this capacity, including pharmacy clients before the US Supreme Court, and large health care providers and financial institutions before the US Courts of Appeals.

 Effective advocacy in high-stakes appeals and trials

-Drawing on his experience as a federal appellate clerk, Rob has served as the principal author of dozens of filings in federal and state appellate courts, including the US Supreme Court, and has assisted on critical motions in federal and state trial courts throughout the country.
-Rob's written advocacy has covered a wide range of substantive areas, including environmental matters, health care fraud and intellectual property disputes.
-A generalist in some of these areas, Rob excels at drafting creative and concise arguments that resonate with judges, who are also generalists.
+Rob excels at drafting creative and concise arguments that resonate with judges.
+Drawing on his experience as a federal appellate clerk, Rob has served as the principal author of dozens of briefs in federal and state appellate courts, including the US Supreme Court, and has assisted on critical motions in federal and state trial courts throughout the country.
+Rob's written advocacy has covered a wide range of substantive areas, including constitutional law and federal preemption, health care fraud and abuse, federal criminal law, and commercial, financial services, and intellectual property disputes.

 Beyond his appellate and trial work, Rob assists corporate and individual clients in navigating the difficult circumstances that surround governmental enforcement actions and investigations, including proceedings under the False Claims Act.
 Rob has conducted internal investigations, advised on criminal and civil exposure, managed responses to subpoenas and negotiated with lawyers at the Department of Justice, various US Attorney's Offices and regulatory agencies.